dshieble/dshieble.github.io/_posts/2022-07-04-resilient-machine-learning.md

 For example, suppose our model consumes features that are served by a feature store.
 Suppose also that the samples in our training dataset are sourced from a period during which this system is fully operational.
 If this feature store fails under heavy load and begins to return default values we can expect our model to fail as well.

 <!-- upstream model retrains -->
-As another example, suppose an upstream model extracts entities from images or text and that our model consumes these entities as categorical features.
-Suppose also that this upstream model is kept constant while we train our model.
-If this model is retrained and swapped in production we can expect our model's performance to degrade.
+As another example, suppose an upstream model extracts entities from images or text which our model consumes as categorical features.
+If this upstream model is kept constant while we train our model but retrained and relaunched after our model is in production we can expect our model's performance to degrade.

 A boxer who only learns to punch a bag will fail in the ring, and a ML model that only learns with clean data will fail in production.
 We need to show our model what it feels like to get punched in the face if we want it to perform well when data distributions drift in production.